PhilipPartsch/ReConf2023-Product-As-Code/docs/requirements/software_specification.rst

    :id: SWRQ_USE_FIRST_VALUE_FOR_KEY
    :satisfies: CSTRQ_DETECT_MERGE_CONFLICTS

-   If we have the same key in two dictinaries but different content, the first defined value shall be in the final dictionary.
+   If we have the same key in two dictionaries but different content, the first defined value shall be in the final dictionary.

    .. verify:: Output in merge conflict case